AMTRA RAMA(SQP) Continuing Professional Development (CPD)

 You may be required to produce appropriate documentary evidence of maternity leave or long-term sick leave.
 We cannot confirm any reduction in point target for maternity leave or long-term sick leave until you return to work – otherwise we don’t know how long you were absent.

-Farm RAMAs who first qualify to join the AMTRA Register after 2021, or who gain the farm-animal element of their qualification after 2021, are not required to do the compulsory farm CPD in this CPD period (though are encouraged to do so).
+Farm RAMAs who first qualify to join the AMTRA Register after 2023, or who gain the farm-animal element of their qualification after 2023, are not required to do the enhanced/compulsory farm CPD in this CPD period (though are encouraged to do so).

 Some people add additional species modules after they first become AMTRA qualified - this might be a career progression, or the other module exams may have been failed at the first attempt.